Hungary // 46 States, one Europe

-Hungary became member of the Council of Europe on 6 November 1990.
+Hungary joined the Council of Europe on 6 November 1990.

 Prevention of torture